 Gold Delta SkyMiles® Business Credit Card vs Starwood Preferred Guest® Business Credit Card from American Express

-- Earn 25,000 points after you use your new card to make $5,000 in purchases within the first three months.
+- Earn a $100 statement credit after you use your new card to make $1,000 in purchases within the first three months and an additional $100 statement credit after your first Starwood or Marriott hotel purchase within the first 6 months.

 Comments and Questions